visiongaiatechnology/vgtdesk/README.md

 - **Design Changes:** All visual modifications must use CSS Custom Properties in `desktop.css` only — ensures global color synchronization across all components.
 - **Iframe Navigation:** All internal links and forms within the iframe context must carry the `&vgt_iframe=true` parameter.
 The JavaScript module `interceptIframeNavigations()` monitors and auto-corrects this on all dynamic clicks and form submissions.
 - **State Management:** Never write to global WordPress options — all state belongs in `wp_usermeta` under the `vgt_desk_` prefix.
-- **External Requests:** Strictly forbidden at runtime.
-All assets must be local.
+- **Runtime External Requests:** Forbidden by policy — with the single exception of the typography CDN (slated for removal in v1.1).
+All other assets must remain local.

 ---

-Inspired by [WP Desktop Mode from Automattic](https://github.com/WordPress/desktop-mode) but whitout Dependencys
+Inspired by [WP Desktop Mode from Automattic](https://github.com/WordPress/desktop-mode) — but without the dependency stack.

 ## 🔗 VGT Ecosystem